Chapter 17. Adjustment Memos

 - Click the appropriate button for the type of memo you want to create.

-- List the items being adjusted.
+- A new adjustment memo form opens.
+List the items being adjusted by scanning the item barcode or typing the UPC.
 For each item, enter an adjusted value (i.e. "Adjusted Cost").

 - (Optional) Add any needed Comments to the memo.
 To add Comments, click the Memo Details button.
 Click the Plus Sign icon and type the comment text.